Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Tier-1: Collaborative Computation Between RV and SV in the Vehicle Tier

-Consider the scenario where initial system consists of $N$ NV and $I$ IV.
-After the matching process, the IV that are ultimately selected to serve as helpers for NV will become HV.
-In this subsection, we introduce the proposed NV-HV matching algorithm, which aims to match as many NV as possible with qualified HV in the Vehicle Tier.
+In this subsection, we introduce the RV-SV matching algorithm, which aims to match as many RVs as possible with qualified IVs within the system consisting of $N$ RVs and $I$ IVs.
+After the matching process, the IVs that are selected to serve as helpers for RVs will become SVs.

-We consider the positions and velocities of NVs and IVs, the computational workloads and delay requirements of each NV's task, as well as the maximum computing resources available for each IV similar to \cite{ref29}.
+We jointly consider computing capabilities, positions, and velocities of RVs and IVs, the data size, computational workloads, and delay requirements of RVs' application tasks for link stability and on-time task computation \cite{yfan2023radar}.
 The maximum V2V communication range is denoted by $D_{V2V}$.
 The matching algorithm consists of the following two parts:

-(1) \textbf{Candidate NV-IV Matching Identification:} Only the NV-IV pair that simultaneously satisfies the following two conditions can be considered as a candidate match: \begin{itemize}
+(1) \textbf{Candidate RV-IV Matching Identification:} Only the RV-IV pair that simultaneously satisfies the following two conditions can be considered as a candidate match: \begin{itemize}

-\item \textit{V2V Communication Range Condition}: The real-time distance between the two vehicles is less than $D_{V2V}$ or the distance is equal to $D_{V2V}$, but the vehicle positioned behind is driving at a higher speed than the one in front, implying that the two vehicles are approaching each other.
-Note that, to prevent communication interruption, the extreme case where the distance is equal to $D_{V2V}$ while the speeds of the two vehicles are identical is considered not to meet this condition.
+\item \textit{V2V Communication Range Condition}: The distance between the two vehicles is less than $D_{V2V}$, or the distance is equal to $D_{V2V}$ but the vehicle positioned behind is driving at a higher speed than the one in front, implying that the two vehicles are approaching each other.
+Note that, to prevent communication interruption, the extreme case where the distance equals $D_{V2V}$ while their speeds are identical is excluded.

-\item \textit{IV Computing Resource Condition}: When the IV utilizes its maximum computing resources to process the NV's task, the corresponding computation delay must be shorter than the delay requirement of this task.
+\item \textit{IV Computing Resource Condition}: When the IV utilizes its maximum computing resources $F_i$ to process this RV's task, the task computation delay should be shorter than the delay requirement of this task.

-\end{itemize} Through this process, we obtain all potential NV-IV matches.
-Note that by this point, each NV may have one, multiple, or no candidate IV.
+\end{itemize} Through this process, we obtain all potential RV-IV matches.

-(2) \textbf{Maximum Matching for NVs:} We resort to the Hungarian algorithm \cite{ref30} to perform the maximum matching for NVs based on the current set of candidate NV-IV matches.
-The selected IVs in the final matching are promoted to HVs.
-In this manner, we maximize the number of NV that can find suitable HV under the given system conditions in the Vehicle Tier.
-Subsequently, we further optimize the task offloading decision and the allocation strategies for communication and computation resources of each NV-HV pair.
+(2) \textbf{Maximum Matching for RVs:} We employ the Hungarian algorithm \cite{mzalam2022multi} to perform the maximum matching for RVs based on the current set of candidate RV-IV matches.
+The selected IVs in the final matching are promoted to SVs.
+The detail of the Hungarian algorithm is omitted due to space limitation.
+In this manner, we maximize the number of RVs that can find qualified SVs under the conditions of the Vehicle Tier.
+The steps of matching process are summarized in \textbf{Algorithm~\ref{alg:matching}}.
+Subsequently, we further optimize the task offloading decision and allocation strategies for communication and computing resources of each RV-SV pair.